 If you are finding it difficult to get 20 members interested in your society idea, please speak to us about becoming a student network.
 Get in touch with firstname.lastname@example.org

-Depending on when then society was placed up for adoption your pathway to being approved may be different.
-For societies placed up for adoption before the 2021-22 academic year you will follow steps 2-7.
-If your society was placed up for adoption
+Depending on when then society was placed up for restarting, your pathway to being approved may be different.
+For societies placed up for restarting before the 2021-22 academic year you will follow steps 2-7.
+If your society was placed up for restarting

 in the 2021-22 or after you will complete steps 2-5 as you will not need to go to a forum meeting to be approved.
-When registering your interest in adopting a society a member of staff will explain to you which path you will be going down.
+When registering your interest in restarting a society, a member of staff will explain to you which path you will be going down.